podcast-of-engineers/podcast-of-engineers.github.io/Readme.md

 ## Embed Bilibili video
 - Step 1
-    - Visit Bilibili, find the video you want to embed, and hover over "share"
+    - Visit [Bilibili](https://space.bilibili.com/472463946/channel/collectiondetail?sid=1189630), find the video you want to embed, and hover over "share".
 - Step 2
     - Click "Copy" in the "Embed Code" column, then open the md file and copy the code in, just keep the URL like this: <br>
   ```//player.bilibili.com/player.html?aid= 557334928&bvid=BV1ke4y1o7Ki&cid=812171100&page=1```